-If you are an Ohio worker who has become unable to work due to a physical or mental disability, the experienced Ohio Social Security disability attorneys at Jones Law Group may be able to assist you in obtaining Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits.
+If you are an Ohio worker who has become unable to work due to a physical or mental disability, the experienced Columbus, Ohio Social Security disability attorneys at Jones Law Group may be able to assist you in obtaining Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits.

 It’s important to understand the difference between each type of Social Security disability claim in order to successfully apply for benefits.
 The following are the four different types of claims:

 Applying for Social Security disability benefits can feel like an uphill battle.
 Most claimants who don’t have legal representation are denied benefits and may never completely understand why.
-The experienced Ohio Social Security disability attorneys at Jones Law Group can help you attain the benefits you deserve, no matter what type of claim you have.
+The experienced Columbus Ohio Social Security disability attorneys at Jones Law Group can help you attain the benefits you deserve, no matter what type of claim you have.

 It’s never too early to obtain legal representation for your Social Security disability claim.
-Whether you need help presenting a strong initial application, you require representation at the “reconsideration” level, or you’re seeking an attorney to represent you at an administrative hearing, the Ohio disability attorneys at Jones Law Group can assist you.
+Whether you need help presenting a strong initial application, you require representation at the “reconsideration” level, or you’re seeking an attorney to represent you at an administrative hearing, the Columbus Ohio social security disability attorneys at Jones Law Group can assist you.
 Let us review your file and help determine your eligibility for SSDI or SSI.
-Our attorneys can also aid you in building your case and obtaining benefits as quickly as possible.
+Our Columbus social security attorneys can also aid you in building your case and obtaining benefits as quickly as possible.
 We represent clients on a contingency-fee basis, which means that you only pay if we win your case.

 If you want to determine your eligibility for SSI or SSDI benefits, or your claim was denied and you need help filing an appeal, the experienced Social Security disability lawyers at Jones Law Group can help you get the benefits you deserve.
 Call (614) 545-9998 or contact us online to schedule a free initial consultation with our team.